With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Bellevue Cboc is a mental health treatment center in Bellevue, KY, located at 103 Landmark Drive, 41073 zip code area.
 Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
-Bellevue Cboc offers couples/family therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Bellevue Cboc offers psychotropic medication, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
 Bellevue Cboc also supports veterans and people with PTSD.
-Additional services at Bellevue Cboc consist of chronic disease/illness management, suicide prevention services and diet and exercise counseling.
+Additional services at Bellevue Cboc consist of suicide prevention services, chronic disease/illness management and diet and exercise counseling.

 Learn MoreOhio Mentor is a mental health clinic in Cincinnati, Ohio, located at 2330 Kemper Lane, 45206.
 Ohio Mentor offers outpatient treatment.
-Ohio Mentor provides group therapy, behavior modification and individual psychotherapy to young adults, seniors 65 or older and adults.
+Ohio Mentor provides cognitive behavioral therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Some other services provided by Ohio Mentor include psychosocial rehabilitation services and case management.

-Learn MoreNorthkey Community Care Madison Office is a mental health center in Covington, Kentucky, located at 513 Madison Avenue, 41011 zip code.
-Northkey Community Care Madison Office provides outpatient treatment.
-Northkey Community Care Madison Office offers behavior modification, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-More services available at Northkey Community Care Madison Office include integrated primary care services, court-ordered outpatient treatment and supported housing.
+Learn MoreNorthkey Community Care Madison Office is a mental health clinic in Covington, Kentucky, located at 513 Madison Avenue, 41011.
+Northkey Community Care Madison Office offers outpatient treatment.
+Northkey Community Care Madison Office provides behavior modification, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Some other services provided by Northkey Community Care Madison Office include supported employment, suicide prevention services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.